Do Wellness Programs Save Money?

 Wellness ROI Calculators Forecast How Much Wellness Programs Save

 So whether you are unconvinced of the value of wellness programs or you are considering an investment in employee wellness, wouldn’t it be helpful to see how these programs can realistically impact a companies bottom line?
-If you already have a wellness program, wouldn’t it be nice to know what kind of reductions you can expect in future medical costs?
+If you already have a wellness program, wouldn’t it be nice to know what you can expect to save in future medical costs?

 No matter where you are in your thinking with respect to an employee wellness program, perhaps you could use a simple, accurate way to forecast how an employee wellness program can impact employee-related cost trends at your worksite.

 There are some forecasting tools on the market that require a team of actuaries and accountants to complete expensive forecasts, while others require most of your employee population to complete a lengthy, expensive Health Risk Appraisal.

 WellSteps created several FREE research-based forecasting tools that we call Return on Investment (ROI) calculators.

 The ROI calculator for healthcare costs can help you determine whether an investment in a wellness program makes sense for your company.